nicks64/Naltos_Management_Fintech/replit.md

 # Naltos Platform - Project Documentation

 ## Overview
-Naltos transforms multifamily rent flows into a programmable financial asset by orchestrating stablecoin rails and automating treasury yield on idle cash.
-It converts rent, vendor invoices, and merchant transactions into NUSD, a fully-backed programmatic dollar, to deploy idle balances into short-duration, low-risk assets.
-This generates yield for property owners, creates incentives for tenants, and provides a seamless payment layer for vendors and merchants.
-The platform addresses the issue of over $35B+ idle monthly in traditional multifamily finance by treating rent as short-duration financial assets capable of producing yield through Rent Float, Vendor Float, and Merchant Settlement.
+Naltos is a **stablecoin orchestration platform** that generates yield for customers by transforming idle cash flows into programmable financial assets.
+Built on top of stablecoin rails (USDC, USDT, DAI), Naltos automatically deploys idle balances from rent, vendor payments, and merchant transactions into short-duration, yield-generating treasury products.

+**Core Value Proposition:**
+- **For Property Owners**: Earn 2.5-3.5% APY on idle rent and vendor payment float without changing operations
+- **For Tenants**: Earn 1-1.5% cashback on rent payments and merchant purchases through yield sharing
+- **For Vendors**: Receive instant NUSD payments (stablecoin-backed, instantly redeemable 1:1 for USD) while property owners benefit from payment float yield

+The platform orchestrates over $35B+ in idle multifamily finance through three yield sources:
+1. **Rent Float** (5-15 days): Time between rent collection and deployment
+2. **Vendor Float** (Net30-Net90): Time between instant vendor payment and traditional due date
+3. **Merchant Settlement** (1-3 days): Time between tenant purchase and merchant settlement

+Naltos uses NUSD, a private, fully-backed internal accounting unit representing $1 held in short-term treasury assets, programmable for automated payouts and yield distribution.

-The project's ambition is to evolve into MeshPay, a global stablecoin payment and settlement network, supporting multi-currency transactions and optimizing global FX routing.
+The project's ambition is to evolve into MeshPay, a global stablecoin orchestration and settlement network, supporting multi-currency transactions and optimizing global FX routing.

 ## User Preferences
 I prefer iterative development with a focus on delivering core functionality first.
 Please ask before making major changes to the architecture or core logic.
 I appreciate detailed explanations, especially for complex financial concepts or technical implementations.
 Do not make changes to the `shared/schema.ts` file without explicit approval, as it defines the core data model.